RedPitaya/Documentation/appsFeatures/remoteControl/deepMemoryAcquisition.rst

 .. note::

-   Please note that the more memory you allocate to the Deep Memory Mode, the slower Red Pitaya Linux OS will function as the RAM resources between the two are shared.
-The memory allocated to the Deep Memory mode is reserved, so Linux cannot use it.
+   Please note that the more memory you allocate to the DMA, the slower Red Pitaya Linux OS will function as the RAM resources between the two are shared.
+The memory allocated to the DMA is reserved, so Linux cannot use it.

-Here is a representation of how the Deep Memory mode data saving functions:
+Here is a representation of how the DMA data saving functions:

 .. figure:: img/Deep_Memory.png
    :align: center
    :width: 700

 TThe reserved memory region is located between **ADC_AXI_START** and **ADC_AXI_END** addresses, which are macros for the first and last/end addresses and are automatically configured by the ecosystem.
 The data is saved in 32-bit chunks (4 Bytes per sample).
-The **ADC_AXI_START** points to the start of the first Byte (of the first sample), and **ADC_AXI_END** points to the first Byte (of the last sample) of DDR reserved for the Deep Memory Mode.
+The **ADC_AXI_START** points to the start of the first Byte (of the first sample), and **ADC_AXI_END** points to the first Byte (of the last sample) of DDR reserved for the DMA.

 The memory region can capture data from a single channel (the whole memory is allocated to a single channel), or it can be split between both input channels (CH1 (IN1) and CH2 (IN2)) by passing the following parameters to the *rp_AcqAxiSetBuffer()* function: